Alison Davis-Blake

-Alison Davis-Blake (born November 5, 1958) was the eighth president of Bentley University.
+Alison Davis-Blake (born November 5, 1958) is an American academic administrator.
+She served as the eighth president of Bentley University.
 Before Bentley, she served as dean of the Carlson School of Management at the University of Minnesota and of the Ross School of Business at the University of Michigan.
 At Ross, Davis-Blake was the school’s first female dean, and at the time of her appointment she was the highest-ranking female dean at any U.S. business school.

 Early life

-Davis-Blake was born on November 5, 1958 in Palo Alto, California.
+Davis-Blake was born on November 5, 1958, in Palo Alto, California.
 She grew up in the Minneapolis–Saint Paul area of Minnesota.
 Her father was a professor of information systems at the University of Minnesota.

 Davis-Blake received her B.S. in Economics (summa cum laude and with highest (University) honors) in 1979 from Brigham Young University.
 After working at Touche Ross, she earned a M.O.B. from the University's Marriott School of Management in 1982.
 In 1986, she received a Ph.D. in Organizational Behavior from Stanford University.